filecoin-project/filecoin-fvm-localnet/README.md

     cd filecoin-fvm-localnet
     ```

-1. Edit the file `.env` if you wish to optionally run an 8M sector network, otherwise the defaul 2k sectors will be used
+1. OPTIONAL: Edit the file `.env` if you wish to optionally run an 8M sector network, otherwise the default 2k sectors will be used

 1. Run Docker `compose up`: